Reading: Practical Part 11. Integration with a Real API: From Specification to Deployment

 • Implement applies changes through a controlled mechanism.

-This structure corresponds to the practical phase framework Specify → Plan → Tasks → Implement from GitHub Spec Kit (see also GitHub Spec Kit Quickstart).
-In production this matters because the model does not get the right to "immediately fix" an incident until cause, intervention boundaries, and result verification method are proven.
+This structure matches the practical framework of the Specify → Plan → Tasks → Implement phases from GitHub Spec Kit (see also GitHub Spec Kit Quickstart).
+In production this matters because the model is not given the right to "treat" the incident immediately, until the cause, the boundaries of intervention, and the way to verify the outcome are proven.

-Do not expand the core of the chapter to the entire production orchestrator.
-In the first pass, only the chain webhook -> normalization -> readiness -> dry-run is checked here.
-Other mechanisms from previous chapters serve as control points:
+Do not expand the core of the chapter into the entire production orchestrator.
+In the first pass, only the webhook -> normalization -> readiness -> dry-run chain is checked here.
+The other mechanisms from previous chapters act as checkpoints:

-• Verifier from Parts 4 and 8 is needed if dry-run produces a disputed counterexample.
+• The verifier from parts 4 and 8 is needed if the dry run triggers a controversial counterexample.

-• Tiered budgets from Part 9 are needed if frontier-reviewer starts serving not only high-risk branches.
+• The tiered budgets from part 9 are needed if frontier-reviewer starts serving branches other than high-risk ones.

-• Anti-Goodhart from Part 10 is needed if memory drops at the cost of 5xx, latency, or manual audit.
+• The Anti-Goodhart from part 10 is needed if memory drops at the cost of 5xx, latency, or manual audit.

-If these mechanisms are not yet assembled, do not try to model them inside Chapter 11.
-Record them as blockers or links to corresponding chapters, and complete the minimum run with a readiness verdict and dry-run result.
+If those mechanisms are not yet assembled, do not try to simulate them inside chapter 11.
+Record them as blockers or references to the corresponding chapters, and finish the minimum run with a readiness verdict and a dry-run result.

-For high_memory_usage, start planning with minimal impact.
-The base /plan chooses restarting a specific pod with priority on blast radius.
-Then checks if scale-up is necessary.
-Only after that permits action expansion while maintaining rollback path.
+For high_memory_usage, start the plan with the smallest impact.
+The baseline /plan picks restarting a specific pod with blast-radius priority.
+Then it checks whether a scale-up is needed.
+Only after that does it allow extending the action while keeping a rollback path.

-The tasks step breaks this down into operations: confirm stateless nature of workload, perform dry-run without real changes, delete only the target pod, observe RSS, CPU, 5xx; if no improvement within the set window — activate rollback and create human_review.
+The tasks step breaks this down into operations: confirm the stateless nature of the workload, perform a dry run without real changes, delete only the target pod, watch RSS, CPU, and 5xx; if there is no improvement within the specified window, activate rollback and create a human_review.

-Validation completes the auto-remediation loop only after checking real metrics, security gate, and GitOps commit (this is part of the frontier scenario, see chapter header).
+Validation closes the auto-remediation loop only after checking real metrics, the safety gateway, and the GitOps commit (this is part of the frontier scenario, see the chapter header).
 In validation.md check four conditions:

-• memory stays below threshold in two consecutive windows;
+• memory stays below the threshold in two consecutive windows;

 • latency does not degrade;

-After successful verification, six basic artifacts go into GitOps: specification, plan, tasks, diff, decision log, and 25-point report.
-Constitution update is added when necessary.
-Without this, the incident may be technically mitigated but not considered managed-closed.
+After a successful check, six base artifacts land in GitOps: the specification, the plan, the tasks, the diff, the decision log, and the 25-point readiness report.
+A Constitution update is added when needed.
+Without this, the incident may be technically mitigated but is not considered managed-closed.

-On the first pass, it is sufficient to understand two facts: readiness_pass.json passes, and audit/stateful fixtures are blocked.
-The full rubric below is needed when you transfer this gate to a real production process and must explain why the threshold was chosen this way.
+On the first pass, it is enough to understand two facts: readiness_pass.json passes, and the audit/stateful fixtures are blocked.
+The full rubric below is needed when you move this gateway into a real production process and have to explain why the threshold was chosen exactly that way.

-The model assesses five categories on a 0–5 scale and gives a total sum.
-Points are assigned by artifacts, not by impression.
-If a criterion cannot be confirmed by file, log, or schema, a lower score is given.
-Below are rubrics for each category.
+The model rates five categories on a 0–5 scale and gives a final sum.
+Scores are assigned by artifacts, not by impression.
+If a criterion cannot be backed by a file, a log, or a schema, the lower score is given.
+Below are the rubrics for each category.

-Threshold 23/25 — a "strict but not paralyzing" compromise for the educational AgentClinic-production model: up to two "fixable" complaints at "4" in different categories (4+4+5+5+5 = 23) or one "4" with the rest at "5" (24/25).
-"3" or below in at least one category immediately drops the total to 22 or less and removes auto-clearance.
-Below 23: 20–22/25 shifts the pipeline to semi-manual mode with human confirmation after each implement step.
-Higher — threshold 24/25 — makes auto fall to semi-manual from any minor complaint, and teams begin ignoring the model.
-Calibrate to risk profile: payments and healthcare — auto ≥24/25; internal tools permit 21–22/25, but only as semi-manual or canary, not as production-ready auto-remediation.
+The 23/25 threshold is a "strict but not paralyzing" compromise for the AgentClinic-production training model: up to two "remediable" claims of "4" in different categories (4+4+5+5+5 = 23) or one "4" with the rest "5" (24/25).
+A "3" or lower in even one category immediately drops the sum to 22 or less and removes the auto-allowance.
+Below 23: 20–22/25 moves the pipeline to semi-manual mode with human confirmation after every implement step.
+Above — the 24/25 threshold — pushes auto into semi-manual at the slightest small claim, and the team starts ignoring the model.
+Calibrate to the risk profile: payments and healthcare — auto ≥24/25; internal tools allow 21–22/25, but only as semi-manual or canary, not as production-ready auto-remediation.

-5WHY/WHAT/constraints explicit, acceptance criteria present, no out-of-scope in plan, Given/When/Then present
+5WHY/WHAT/constraints are explicit, acceptance criteria are present, there is no out-of-scope in the plan, Given/When/Then is present

-4WHY/WHAT explicit, constraints present, but one plan item lacks implements:
+4WHY/WHAT are explicit, constraints are present, but one item in the plan lacks implements:

-1Only symptom description, no WHY, WHAT, or constraints
+1Only a symptom description, neither WHY, nor WHAT, nor constraints

 0No specification